Inventory

 • Earning 1.5 BTC with a fair value of $750 results in a cost basis of $750 for that 1.5 BTC.

-• Cost Basis Method (Accounting Method): This method is used to determine the cost basis of an asset for tax purposes upon sale.
-Two common methods for calculating and tracking the cost basis of digital assets are:
+• Disposition Method: The Disposition Method (sometimes referred to as the Accounting Method or Cost Basis Method) is used to determine the cost basis of an asset for tax purposes upon sale.
+See Supported Disposition Methods for additional detail.

 • Missing Cost Basis: Transferring assets between accounts or wallets can make it challenging to track the cost basis and original acquisition date, resulting in a "missing cost basis."
 Accurate tax gain or loss determination becomes difficult for assets with missing cost basis information.